jarnovirta/HaurRankingAndroid/README.md

 ## Screenshots

-A few screenshots of the application are included in this project, in the [screenshots directory](https://github.com/jarnovirta/HaurRankingAndroid/tree/master/screenshots).
+Screenshots of the application are included in this project, in the [screenshots directory](https://github.com/jarnovirta/HaurRankingAndroid/tree/master/screenshots).